argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 # Class 4 - Leviticus, Numbers

-# Part 1: Leviticus

 Good morning and welcome back!
-Today we’re covering the book of Leviticus.
-It’s got very little narrative.
-And at times it provides a lot of detail about things that seem quite unrelated to modern life.
-So it’s often neglected.
-But without Leviticus, we would lose a huge body of knowledge about God’s holiness, our sin, and Christ’s work on the cross.
-So I’m looking forward to our time in Leviticus today.
+Today we’re covering the books of Leviticus and Numbers - the combined graveyard of annual Bible reading plans.
+Compared to the books we have covered so far, there is very little narrative and they seem to provide an excessive amount of detail about things we don't think we need to care about.
+If we are honest with ourselves, we could easily find ourselves thinking that the Bible would be perfectly fine without these too books.
+If that seems too brash for you to admit to, we often live without reading those books, so the practical result is the same.

+What we want to see today, is what these books tell us about God, his holiness, and his work on the cross.
+These books _are_ important, and they greatly enrich our understanding of what Christ did on the cross.
+I hope you will enjoy our walk through these too books this morning.

 [PRAY]

-## Context
+# Part 1: Leviticus

 Let’s begin with some context.
 Leviticus picks up right where Exodus left off.
 In fact, the entire book takes place less than a month after the tabernacle was finished[^1].
 It is still around the mid 15th century BC.
 We’re still at the foot of Mount Sinai, where God brought the Israelites after their escape from Egypt, and where Moses received the 10 commandments.
 It was on Mount Sinai where Moses also received the instructions for building the tabernacle.
 And after the Israelites built it, we saw that God’s glory filled it, and it became the physical manifestation of His dwelling with His people.
 So what’s next?
 That’s where Leviticus comes in.